Why Your Agency Should Offer Managed Cloud Hosting to Clients — SitePoint

 With in-house hosting solutions, agencies (and their clients) get a whole range of benefits such as those outlined below.

-Until the first week of November, Cloudways is offering 25% off for 2 months to celebrate Halloween.
-Use the promo code “TREAT19” while signing up at Cloudways.
+Until December 4th, 2019, Cloudways is running a Black Friday offer with 40% off for 3 months on all hosting plans.
+Use the promo code “BFCM40” while signing up at Cloudways.

 Custom Hardware and Software